An averaged form of Chowla's conjecture: Proof of minor arc estimate

-Observe that the summand vanishes unless $m \leq \frac{X}{dP}$.
-Crudely bounding\footnote{By using the Turan-Kubilius inequality here one could save a factor of $\log\log H$, but such a gain will not make a significant impact on our final estimates.} $\frac{g(m)}{1 + \#\{q | m: q \in \mathcal{P}\}}$ in magnitude by $1$ and applying H\"older's inequality, we may bound the previous expression in magnitude by
+As before, the summand vanishes unless $m \leq \frac{X}{dP}$.
+Crudely bounding\footnote{By using the Turan-Kubilius inequality here one could save a factor of $\log\log H$, but such a gain will not make a significant impact on our final estimates.} $\frac{g(m)}{1 + \#\{q | m: q \in \mathcal{P}\}}$ in magnitude by $1$, we may bound the previous expression in magnitude by